miniwdl-ext/miniwdl-aws/README.md

 * Spread out separate workflow runs over time or across multiple EFS file systems.
 * Code WDL tasks to write any purely-temporary files into `$TMPDIR`, which may use local scratch space, instead of the EFS working directory.

+### FSx for Lustre and other shared filesystems

+If EFS performance remains insufficient, then you can configure your Batch compute environments to automatically mount some other shared filesystem upon instance startup.
+Then use `miniwdl-aws-submit --no-efs` to make it assume the filesystem will already be mounted at a certain location (default `--mount /mnt/net`) across all instances.
+In this case, the compute environment for workflow jobs is expected to use EC2 instead of Fargate resources (usually necessary for mounting).

+The miniwdl-aws-terraform repo [includes a variant](https://github.com/miniwdl-ext/miniwdl-aws-terraform/tree/main/fsx) setting this up with [FSx for Lustre](https://aws.amazon.com/fsx/lustre/).
+FSx offers higher throughput scalability, but has other downsides compared to EFS (higher upfront costs, manual capacity scaling, single-AZ deployment, fewer AWS service integrations).

 ## Logs & troubleshooting

 If the terminal log isn't available (through Studio or `miniwdl-submit-awsbatch --follow`) to trace a workflow failure, look for miniwdl's usual log files written in the run directory on EFS or copied to S3.